 Goldilocks and The Three Dentures?

 A denture that is too big, will make someone look like a hamster with a mouth full of food.
-On the other hand, no teeth, or a denture that is too small, will have the opposite effect where your entire face starts to sink in, or, as my 4 year old says, you develop a 'mouth that looks like a butt.'
-I really don't know where she comes up with this stuff!
+On the other hand, no teeth, or a denture that is too small, will have the opposite effect where your entire face starts to sink in.

 Okay, that's a cartoon representation of a cat with huge teeth and a woman with no teeth, but it can actually be pretty easy to spot someone who is wearing dentures.
 And I'm not talking about the perfectly straight, white smile that this cat has - or that makes a person look like a weatherman or a TV evangelist.

-You really shouldn't be able to tell the difference between someone with teeth and a person wearing good fitting dentures.
-Ironically though, well made dentures can give a person a non-surgical 'face lift'.
-Dentures that are too small, or no longer fit because of age and bone loss, can have the opposite effect of a face lift, more like a face drop (or droop).
+Ideally, you shouldn't be able to tell the difference between someone with natural teeth and someone who's wearing good fitting dentures.
+Ironically though, well made dentures actually give someone the appearance of a non-surgical 'face lift.'
+Dentures that are too small, or no longer fit because of age and bone loss, can have the exact opposite effect and look more like a face drop (or droop).

-It's a very distinctive "look" and you will soon be able to identify the ill fitting denture crowd like a pro.
+It's a very distinctive "look" and once you see it, you'll soon be able to identify the ill fitting denture crowd like a pro.

 So Now What?

-If you would like to learn more about how we fabricate dentures, and how I get a denture dialed in to your optimum functional zone so that you don't get "denture face," join us this Saturday, right here in the office at 471 Sabattus Street.
-We'll be providing doughnuts, a plethora of information, and answering any questions you have about dentures.
-Spots are limited, so call 782-5308 to reserve yours now.
+If you would like to learn more about how we fabricate dentures or how I get a denture dialed in to your optimum functional zone so that you don't get "denture face," give the office a call and schedule an appointment.

-Dentures should feel good, be functional, and look natural - and I'm here to help.
+Dentures should feel good, be functional, and look natural - and we're here to help!